trimino/dat-design-pattern/creation/prototype/README.md

 ### Scenario

-&nbsp;&nbsp;&nbsp;&nbsp;In my opinion this is a common scenario in order to make sense of *Prototype*.
-Here is the scenario:

-&nbsp;&nbsp;&nbsp;&nbsp;Let use the example from the [Abstract Factory Example](../abstract_factory/README.md).
+Let use the example from the [Abstract Factory Example](../abstract_factory/README.md).
 Remember that the [Abstract Factory](../abstract_factory/README.md) requires a concrete factory subclass for each product family (even if the products differ slightly).
-Let us remove the *BeverageFactory's* and *ToppingFactory's* *ConcreteFactory* subclass and replace it with a *PrototypeFactory*.
+Let us remove the `BeverageFactory`'s and `ToppingFactory`'s `ConcreteFactory` subclass and replace it with a `PrototypeFactory`.

 ```java